Multipurpose Silvopastoral Systems as a sustainable strategy for the reconversion of family livestock in Peru and Colombia

 The implemented initiative

-This project presents a sustainable alternative to improve family livestock farming through the implementation of Multipurpose Silvopastoral Systems (MPSS) in Peru and Colombia.
-It is expected to contribute to the compatibility between cattle production and adaptation to climate variability through the integration of adapted woody species that provide various functions and uses in agroecosystems, the training of livestock farmers, demonstrations of methods, field tours, and the dissemination of results through the regional innovation platform.
-The aim is to promote innovation and the generation of new knowledge on MPSS.
+The project presents a sustainable alternative to improve family livestock farming through the implementation of Multipurpose Silvopastoral Systems (SSPM) in Peru and Colombia.
+It is expected to contribute to the compatibility between bovine production and adaptation to climate variability through the integration of native woody species that provide various functions and uses in agroecosystems, the training of livestock farmers for the dissemination of results through the platform regional.
+The aim is to promote innovation and the generation of new knowledge about SSPMs, with the use of native species that improve adaptation and mitigation of climate change.

 Successful MPSS establishment must be accompanied by a training and technology dissemination strategy that links producers in all stages of the process.